jhudsl/Documentation_and_Usability/08-code_comments.Rmd

 This chapter will demonstrate how to:

-- Understand the goals of good code documentation
+- Understand the goals of good code documentation.
-- Describe characteristics of helpful code comments
+- Describe characteristics of helpful code comments.

 ## The goal of a code documentation